The Voëlvry Movement: Concerts: The tour

 The tour focused on getting South African youth to understand issues going on in the government.
 Major surveillance and threats from police sparked trouble at the beginning of the tour.
 This created issues over suitable venues to host the tour.
-The tour tried to get into University venues, but was banned from most and not allowed to perform because of the “offensive language by the bands ran counter to the refined art of academic debate.”
+The tour tried to get into University venues, but was banned from most and not allowed to perform because the "offensive language by the bands ran counter to the refined art of academic debate."
 Instead, the tour played in abandoned buildings.

 During the tour, media coverage was negative.
 The media claimed that the tour's song lyrics were naïve.
-Kerkorrel later said that, “They obviously don’t realize that our whole idea is to write naïve lyrics.
+Kerkorrel later said that, "They obviously don't realize that our whole idea is to write naïve lyrics.
 We are liberating the language.
-If you can make a language into rock and roll, it can’t be an oppressive language anymore.”
+If you can make a language into rock and roll, it can't be an oppressive language anymore."
 The musicians used rock and roll music to represent traditional Afrikaans songs and symbols.
 Songs in the movement portrayed basic symbols that were important in South Africa—re-purposing them to represent their message.
-For example, in the song, Ossewa (oxwagon), the standard symbol of the oxwagon was changed to a car and helped to lead Afrikaners out of political turmoil and into the future.
+For example, in the song, Ossewa (Oxwagon), the standard symbol of the oxwagon was changed to a car and helped to lead Afrikaners out of political turmoil and into the future.